opussf/Hanurabi/FEATURE.md

 In the original, a negative (<0) input value resulted in termination of the game.
 If this is desired to be kept, it would reset the game to the special state between end and start.

+## Saved variables
+I'm not sure I want to save variables between sessions or not.